swisschain/home/Infrastructure/azure.md

 * Create a subscription for an environment
   * Use environment name as a subscription name (`Development`, `Test`, `Production`)
-* Place company operational resources in a separate subscription
-  * Use `Operational` name for it

 # Resource groups